Strir Patra

-Strir Patra (also Streer Patra; English: A Wife's Letter) is a 1972 Bengali film, directed by Purnendu Patri, based on a short story by Rabindranath Tagore, and with Madhabi Mukherjee playing the lead role.
-Tagore's story, first published in 1914, is considered to be a path-breaking feminist text.
+Strir Patra (also Streer Patra; English: A Wife's Letter) is a 1972 Bengali film, directed by Purnendu Patri, based on a short story by Rabindranath Tagore.
+Madhabi Mukherjee plays the lead role.
+Tagore's story, first published in 1914, has been considered to be a path-breaking feminist text.
 The film won the National Film Award for Best Feature Film in Bengali, as well as a number of BFJA Awards.